Dear [insert starry-eyed traveler here],

 - Be flexible.
 This will seem like a no-brainer the first or second time something small goes wrong, but eventually you will have to make the conscious decision to go with the flow.
 I regret every moment of anxiety or stress that I felt in Rwanda, simply because it was one less moment that I spent appreciating and creating my experience.

 - Journal, dammit.
-I say this with angst because there were more than a couple days that I had to force myself to sit down and write during my trip.
+There were more than a couple days that I had to force myself to sit down and write during my trip.
 Trust me, I know–some afternoons, a nap will call your name so loudly you will hardly be able to resist.
 However, I hope that you hear my little voice whisper a quick reminder to write.
-I journaled nearly everyday between the Can’t Carry On blog and my personal journal.
 Internet will not always work for blogging, your tired mind may make handwriting a chore, but I beg you to write because if anything, I wish I would have written more.

 - Put people first.
-There’s a dangerous line between friend and tourist.
+There is an honest line between friend and tourist.
 Photos are priceless, but certainly cheaper than genuine relationships.
-Get to know people not for a potential photo-op, but because people are fascinating, wise and have so much for you to learn.
-Anyone can Google a picture of a wandering child or a bustling African market, but not everyone can tell a captivating story about a relationship they made experiencing such things.
+Get to know people not for a potential photo-op, but because people are fascinating, smart and have so much for you to learn.
+Anyone can Google a picture of a smiling child or a bustling African market, but not everyone can tell a captivating story about a relationship they made experiencing such things.

 - Take the bus.
 Apply this advice however you like, but I cannot tell you how rewarding it was to take the mini-bus while I was in Rwanda.
 Our group took taxis occasionally and walked often, but nothing immersed me in culture quite like stuffing 20 people into a 14-passenger van.

 - Just do it.
 Eat the Ethiopian.
 Eat the fried plantains.
 Join the dance.
 Try the game.
 Ignore the gecko.
 There are so many things that you should just DO because it will enrich, validate and enhance your experience.
-These things are new, but if you were interested in only eating American food and playing it safe, you could have done so on a much tighter budget.
+These things are new, but if you were interested in only eating American food, you could have done so on a much tighter budget.

 - Finally, take note.
 Note every moment that thrills you, scares you or keeps you up at night.
 Dig and try to find out why.
 If you can pinpoint these things and connect with them when you return home, your trip will never really end.
 In fact, when you return, your experience will have just begun.